 3 Credits

 An exploration of current topics in psychology in the context of enduring issues related to human nature, common good, justice, and truth finding.
-Empirical capstone projects emphasize the syntheses of knowledge from psychology’s past and present, skill in research methodology, and the appropriate application of psychological science for wellbeing.
+Empirical capstone projects emphasize the syntheses of knowledge from psychology’s past and present, skill in research methodology, and the appropriate application of psychological science for well-being.
 Prerequisites: Completion of junior core seminar; PSY 100, 332, an additional 12 credits in psychology beyond the 100-level, and senior standing or consent of the instructor.

 PRS 479 CORE: Analysis and Experience